WHEELSET SELECTION CRITERIA

 Wheelset weight is a surprisingly hard to number to pin down.
 Why?
 There’s no standard for what should be weighed and companies measure and market it differently.
 Some publish the rim weight alone believing that the difference between the rims is the weight that matters most.
 Many publish the weight with everything except for the quick releases (QRs) or except the QRs and rim tape.
 And then the wheels can be built up with different hubs and spokes.
 Some make essentially the same wheel in tubular, clincher and disc brake options but they will only publish the tubular (or lightest) model weight.

 Further, the weight published by the wheel manufacturers is almost never the same as the actual wheelset weight.
-Of those reviewers who measure wheelset weight (rather than just report what the wheel manufactures have published), the weight differences are usually at least 50 grams and are regularly up to 100 grams more than the “claimed weight,” a term used by many reviewers and retailers to apparently absolve them of responsibility for actually measuring and reporting a weight different from what has been marketed.
+Of those reviewers who measure wheelset weight (rather than just report what the wheel manufacturers have published), the weight differences are often around 50 grams and sometimes considerably more than the “claimed weight,” a term used by many reviewers and retailers to apparently absolve them of responsibility for actually measuring and reporting a weight different from what has been marketed.

 I’ve studied the claimed weight and actual weight measured by reviewers for many of these wheelsets and weighed them myself.
 The bottom line is that most of the carbon all-around wheelsets I’ve evaluated, whether on the basis of claimed or actual weight, are within 100-150g of each other, a difference I think you could certainly brag about but most of us aren’t going to be able to notice on the road.